 val containerMap = csdlDocument.entityContainers val container = containerMap.get("ODataAPI.EventService")

 While entity sets are defined within an entity container, the CsdlDocument instance has a map of all the entity sets from all the containers.
-You can get the entity set directly from the CsdlDocument instance or by using a container.
+You can get the entity set directly from the CsdlDocument instance or from a container.

 1 2 3 4